-Summary Detail Documents Туре: Concern Please indicate th e type of this entry.
-Summary: Mental Health Concern Please outer an indication of the nature of the entry.
-Chronology date: Date Please enter a chronology date if earlier than today.
+Summary Detail Documents Туре: Concern Please indicate the type of this entry.
+Summary: ( Mental Health Concern Chronology da ate: Please enter an indication of the nature of the entry.
+Date Please enter a chronology date if earlier than today.

 4. Save all information as you usually would, remembering to always make sure that you include what you have already done.
 A safeguarding member of staff will respond and save the concern as a Mental Health one as opposed to safeguarding.